rok92/TIL/En/English_Study.md

 (이유2)

 Well..
-Oh! and Han River Park is **within waling distance from my house.**
+Oh! and Han River Park is **within walking distance from my house.**

 (이유3)

-What's more, the par has convenience stores.
+What's more, the park has convenience stores.
 We can buy chicken, noodles, and beer.

 Having chicken and beer is so delicious.